KHEngineering/RoboRio/faq/roborio.md

 When the RoboRio ships from the factory, the default settings for the RoboRio ethernet port is DHCP.
 So if you plug the roborio into a network switch which has internet access and a DHCP server (like a router), then the RoboRio will automatically connect to the internet.

 If you choose to set a static IP on the RoboRio and sssuming you are connected to a network that has an internet connection, you need to set the default gateway and DNS server on the RoboRio manually (in addition to the IP address).
-Use your browser to connect to the RoboRio webserver and click on login using `admin` as the user name, and leave the password blank.
+To do this, use your browser to connect to the RoboRio webserver and click on login using `admin` as the user name, and leave the password blank.
 Select the Network interfaces Icon, and under eth0 modify the default gateway and provide a DNS server.
 Here is a pic of what our setting look like:

 <img src="../../Images/internetsettings.png">